Z-Flex Surfskate with Waterborne Surf Adapter Review

 The effect of the riser pad is that it makes Z-Flex surfskates a lot more stable for beginners.

-The deck on the Z-Flex Bamboo Fish surfskate is 9.5” at the widest point, where your front foot is placed.
+The deck on the Z-Flex surfskate Bamboo Fish model is 9.5” at the widest point, where your front foot is placed.
 At the back, it tapers down to 5.5”.
 It’s about 8” wide where your back foot is placed.

 When you put all the aspects of this Z-Flex surfskate together, what you have is a basic cruiser surfskate for beginners, and that’s pretty much it.
 It’s a surfskate that you would ride barefoot down the Strand.

-The narrow rear foot placement and lack of concave on the deck mean it’s not built for performance riding or advanced maneuvers, like snaps, slides, or surfskate bowl riding.
+The narrow rear foot placement and lack of concave on the Z-Flex xurfskate mean it’s not built for performance riding or advanced maneuvers, like snaps, slides, or surfskate bowl riding.

 Given that the wheels are small and hard, it means they’re not versatile.
 They’re good for one terrain only: smooth concrete.
 And you wouldn’t want to travel long distances on them.

-I don’t recommend this board for intermediate or advanced riders because there are so many other options within the same price range that will work better for you.
+I don’t recommend the Z-Flex surfskate for intermediate or advanced riders because there are so many other options within the same price range that will work better for you.

 So my bottom line on Z-Flex surfskates is that they work well, but their functionality is limited and they are overpriced for what they offer.